Teplitsa/Leyka/README.txt

 == Changelog ==

+= 2.2.6 =
+ * New: payment settings page has a new UI.
+ * New: now PMs on the donation forms can be reordered.
+ * New: now text for the donation submits can be changed.
+ * New: gateways API is slightly refactored.
+ * New: now donation ID adds to the bank order payment title.
+ * New: small UI fixes for the bank order.
+ * Fix: small, but important fixes in Chronopay and Yandex.Money.
+Other gateways also has their share of a refactoring.
+ * Fix: as always, small fixes.

 = 2.2.5 =
  * New: "First steps" metabox is added to the plugin desktop.
  * New: first level of improvement of options validation system.